 In case you are a typical high school student, the chances are that you don’t have enough money to pay for college.
-In these kinds of situations, you and many other people across the world can look to get a student loan to pay for education.
+In these situations, you and many other people worldwide can look to get a student loan to pay for education.
 Don’t be worried!
 There are a lot of people who do this.
 It’s the only way they can afford college.
 However, student loans aren’t that simple.
 There are various options available.
 The loan you get will determine your interest, repayment terms, and many other factors that will affect your life.
-On top of that, these terms will have an effect on your ability to pay back the loan successfully.
-Simply put, like with any other loan, the goal is to pay it back successfully in the end.
+On top of that, these terms will affect your ability to pay back the loan successfully.
+However, like with any other loan, the goal is to repay it successfully.

-• Sofi Student Loan Refinancing – SoFi is the only online student loan refinancing company that provides serious savings, fast, easy, and all online.
+- SoFi Student Loan Refinancing – SoFi is the only online student loan refinancing company that provides serious savings.
+It’s fast, easy, and all online.
 We have no fees, no catch, and access to member benefits.
-Earn a $300 bonus in SoFi Money, and take control of your student loan debt.
+Earn a $300 SoFi Money bonus and control your student loan debt.

-• Ascent College Loans – a student loan company that offers college loans with no application fees and no prepayment penalties.
-It has one of the lowest rates in the industry and we offer a wide variety of options to fit your needs.
+- Ascent College Loans – a student loan company offering college loans with no application fees and prepayment penalties.
+It has one of the lowest rates in the industry, and we offer various options to meet your needs.

-• Ascent Student Loans – a loan provider for students who want to pay for college without a cosigner.
-Ascent’s goal is to give you more opportunities to pay for college with or without a cosigner.
-We provide you with 4 simple steps to find the best option for you.
-Ascent offers loans without application fees and with no impact to your credit score.
+- Ascent Student Loans – a loan provider for students who want to pay for college without a cosigner.
+Ascent aims to give you more opportunities to pay for college with or without a cosigner.
+We provide you with four simple steps to find the best option.
+Ascent offers loans without application fees and without impacting your credit score.

-• Lendkey Student Loans – LendKey is a student loan refinancing company.
-They offer a number of options for you to save money on your loans.
-Lendkey offers refinancing, private student loans, first-class customer service, and more.
+- LendKey Student Loans – LendKey is a student loan refinancing company that offers some options for saving money on your loans.
+It offers refinancing, private student loans, first-class customer service, and more.

 What Is a Student Loan?

-Student loans are borrowed from licensed financial institutions for the purpose of paying education expenses.
+Student loans are borrowed from licensed financial institutions to pay education expenses.
 Some of the most common education expenses include tuition, textbooks, boarding, fees, and other school-related costs.

-College students can also fill out Federal Student Aid Applications (FSA) each year to see if they are eligible for some sort of financial help.
-In case you are, you can ask your school for various loans, work-study arrangements, and grants as a form of financial aid to help you get your education.
+College students can also fill out Federal Student Aid Applications (FSA) each year to determine eligibility for financial help.
+If you are, you can ask your school for various loans, work-study arrangements, and grants as a form of financial aid to help you get your education.

-Getting a student loan can be really helpful, but you need to be careful with how you spend it.
-After all, this money doesn’t come free, and you will have to pay it back.
-At the moment, federal student loan interests go from 3.5% up to 7%.
+Getting a student loan can be helpful, but you must be careful how you spend it.
+After all, this money isn’t free, and you will have to pay it back.
+Federal student loan interests go from 3.5% up to 7%.
 So, you will have to repay more than you borrowed.

 RELATED: Everything you need to know about Student Loan Forgiveness